anynines/a9s-kubernetes-training/website/docs/kubernetes/80-stateful-sets/50-conclusion.md

 StatefulSets and Persistent Volumes are the Kubernetes means to operate data services.
 Especially in conjunction with Persistent Volume Provisioners [2] the creation of data service instances becomes manageable as Persistent Volumes are being created on-demand.

-However, creating and managing a larget set of StatefulSet and Persistent Volumes become a tideous task as the templates above need to be modified and kept track of.
+However, creating and managing a large set of StatefulSets and Persistent Volumes become a tedious task as the templates above need to be modified and kept track of.